arrudadev/ignite-reactjs-ignews/docs/prismic-configuration.md

 <br />

-For more information, see the Prismic documentation:
+For more information about the Prismic, see the Prismic documentation:

 https://prismic.io/docs